Overall Aim of the Project

 Pre & Post Diagnosis Support: The project provides information, support and advice for adults before and after diagnosis.

 Pre Diagnosis and Assessment Screening: Action for ASD are currently providing a short term interim service providing screening for adults who are waiting for a diagnosis.
 Diagnosis and Assessment Services are not currently available in East Lancashire so new referrals are being made to Action for ASD for the screening process.
 This helps to identify if the client meets the criteria for possible further assessment by supporting clients on completing the AAA Assessment.
-If clients do meet the criteria for further assessment they are then referred to the NHS Sheffield service.

 Adult Social Skills and Support Group: This is facilitated with the help of adult support workers, every Tuesday evening from 5.30 – 8.00pm for adults with High Functioning Autism and Asperger Syndrome.
 There is a programme of events and sessions for adults with a wide range of activities and discussion topics.
 These sessions provide social support opportunities to help adults practice and learn social skills, make friends to help reduce their social isolation, help to increase confidence and self esteem and help to reduce mental health problems such as stress and anxiety.